AppleWin/AppleWin/linux.md

 Unfortunately, this must be reapplied after every build.

+Most of the debugger now works (in the ImGui version).

+## New features

 Uthernet II is supported too and by default uses `libslirp` which does *not* require elevated capabilities.
 Use the ImGui settings to enable it.

 `libslirp` is not packaged on Raspberry Pi OS. `libpcap` will be used instead, unless the user manually compiles and installs [libslirp](https://gitlab.freedesktop.org/slirp/libslirp).

-Most of the debugger now works (in the ImGui version).
+Audio files can be read via the cassette interface (SDL Version).
+Just drop a `wav` file into the emulator.
+Tested with all the formats from [asciiexpress](https://asciiexpress.net/).

 ## Executables